Logo with the word 'PINNACLE' in blue uppercase letters, featuring a stylized mountain peak within the letter 'A.'

 At its heart is gynecologic oncologist turned first-time filmmaker Dr. Sarah Temkin, whose own experience leaving clinical practice in 2020 inspired the film.
 The title is drawn from the daily accumulation of small insults and indignities that women surgeons encounter throughout their careers, with a nod to Scheherazade of One Thousand and One Nights, the woman who saved her own life through storytelling.
 Told through candid interviews with dozens of women surgeons across specialties, the film weaves together personal narratives of overt harassment, microaggressions, instruments not designed for their hands, and leadership cultures that remain disproportionately male — despite women making up nearly half of surgical trainees today.

-Intimate, rigorous, and quietly urgent, 1001 Cuts offers HCPs a powerful lens on how bias shapes surgical culture, team dynamics, and ultimately patient care, while its contributors model concrete pathways toward a more equitable operating room.
+Intimate, rigorous, and quietly urgent, 1001 Cuts offers Healthcare Professionals a powerful lens on how bias shapes surgical culture, team dynamics, and ultimately patient care, while its contributors model concrete pathways toward a more equitable operating room.

 We were proud to accredit 1001 Cuts as a reflective CE/CME activity, so that the surgeons, trainees, and clinicians living this story every day can earn credit for engaging with it meaningfully.